epfl-ada/ada-2022-project-abracadabra/README.md

  ## Organization within the team
  Everyone will work on all parts of the above milestones, but here are our main tasks :
- - Adrien : Database management, loading data
+ - Adrien : Queries, database management, loading data
  - Alexander : Queries, network visualisations
  - Changling : Website, explanations, team management
  - Ewan : Analysis, algorithms